mattarnoatibm/cloud-api-adaptor/ibmcloud/README.md

 ibmcloud iam authorization-policy-create is cloud-object-storage Reader --source-resource-type image --target-service-instance-id $COS_INSTANCE_GUID
 ```

-You can use a Terraform template located at [ibmcloud/terraform/podvm-build](./terraform/podvm-build) to use Terraform and Ansible to build a pod VM image, upload it to a COS bucket and verify it.
+You can use a Terraform template located at [ibmcloud/terraform/podvm-build](./terraform/podvm-build) to use Terraform and Ansible to build a pod VM image on the k8s worker node, upload it to a COS bucket and verify it.

+Note that building a pod VM image on a worker node using the Terraform template is not recommended for production, and we need to build a pod VM image somewhere secure to protect workloads running in a peer pod VM.

 Create the `terraform.tfvars` in [the template directory](./terraform/podvm-build). `terraform.tfvars` should look like this.